emmaunel/emmaunel.github.io/_posts/2020-05-13-It-all-started-with-a-text-message.md

   date_modified: 2020-03-07 20:43:16 -0500
 ---

+## Update

+The real company `itsme` contacted me on twitter and they verifed that they didn't created an android app for their product.
+So they reported the app to google and it has been taking down successfully.

 ## Summary

 People are receiving text messages saying that their friends invited them to chat.
 The messages makes them install an application.
 Opening the app, it shows a quick walkthrough of the app and asks for a verification code.
 With the right code, you are instructed to install another application is constantly spamming the user with ads.